Ping [New York]

 To round out my weekend in NYC, I had brunch at Ping in Chinatown.
-Although I am liking Boston more since my big move, one complaint I do have about Boston is the lack of a sizable Chinatown.
-Maybe its because I have not discovered it yet, but I feel there is a terrible selection of dining options in Boston Chinatown.
-There is probably only one decent dim sum place (which everyone and their mothers eat at).
-Boston readers, please let me know if you think otherwise and please prove me wrong.
-Anyways, I was quiet excited to eat dim sum since I haven't had authentic Chinese food in 2 months AND since my friend from Boston and I were going with NYC natives, I thought I would be in for a real treat.
+Although I am liking Boston more since my big move, one complaint I do have is the lack of a sizable Chinatown.
+Maybe it’s because I have not discovered it yet, but I feel there is a terrible selection of dining options in Boston Chinatown.
+Boston readers, let me know if you think otherwise and please prove me wrong.
+Anyways, I was quiet excited to eat dim sum since I haven't had authentic Chinese food in 2 months.

-Note: when I lived in NYC, I rarely visited Chinatown, as I am easily confused by areas that do not have numbers as street names and it was a bit far from where I lived.
+Note: when I lived in NYC, I rarely visited Chinatown, as I am easily confused by areas that are not organized by a grid system.
 Being in Boston where there is virtually no Chinatown, I now totally regret that I did not take advantage of the NYC Chinatown.

 Ping was quiet packed when we arrived at 11:30am.
 I would say 98% of the patrons were old school Asian (read: authentic Chinese food served), which made me trust the place even more.
 We had to share a table with 2 other parties (read: even more authentic Chinese food served).
 I was surprised to see the place was actually quiet clean (for Chinatown) and the servers were in actual uniforms of sparkly (albeit gaudy) silver vests and bowties.